 The voting faculty will meet prior to September 1 to discuss the credentials and vote on its recommendation.
-At the discretion of each of the faculty members undergoing review, a spokesperson of his or her choice may speak in the meeting in their behalf, explaining important matters contained in the dossier and adding evaluative comments.
+At the discretion of each of the faculty members undergoing review, a spokesperson chosen from the eligible voting faculty may speak in the meeting on their behalf, explaining important matters contained in the dossier and adding evaluative comments.
 This individual, however, does not represent the candidate per se; the eligible voting faculty considers each candidate's preparation and merit on the basis of the dossier as prepared.
 Voting procedures are detailed in the Guidelines.